neilrenicker/dotfiles/README.md

 - Karabiner-Elements > Simple Modifications > caps_lock to key f18
 - Hammerspoon > Reload Config to load the config that was auto-installed during dotfiles installation

-- Key mapping setup should be complete!
+Key mapping setup should be complete!

 ### Personalize iTerm

-- Follow instructions at <https://gist.github.com/kevin-smets/8568070> to complete setup for the Solarized color scheme witht the Meslo powerline font with Oh My Zsh.
+- Follow instructions at <https://gist.github.com/kevin-smets/8568070> to complete setup for the Solarized color scheme with the Meslo powerline font with Oh My Zsh.

 ## Adding new files to the project